27 Days | 22 Aug – 17 Sep, 2025. $AU9,763 joining in Almaty, end in Tashkent. Bookings coming in. Places available.

 Program Overview

 Following our inaugural journey in 2023, and poring over ideas and options, we believe our program is close to excellent.
-Apart from the visitation included, our logistics surpass, by designing a logical progression through our 4Stans countries.
+Along with our included visitations, together with our careful designing, makes for a logical progression through our four countries within the historical Silk Road of Central Asia.
 There are no zig-zags, no costly back-tracking, minimal flights, and excellent hand-picked local guides and services.

 Over centuries, numerous ethnic and cultural groups settled in Central Asia in millenia past, creating a unique centre of culture and crafts.
 Time-honoured explorers and conquerors such as Alexander the Great, Genghis Khan, Amir Timur (Tamerlane) made their mark.
 More recent adventurous activity was played out by Russia and Britain during the ‘Great Game’.

-Accommodation has been selected for its character, service and location and ranges from 3* to 4*, along with a night in a yurt, where we are entertained and welcomed as special guests.
+Accommodation has been selected for its character, service and location and ranges from 3* to 4*.
 We include all breakfasts.
 Home-cooked regional dinners and lunches are always appreciated.

 Dates and Cost